 Then in 1997, Garcés was kidnapped.
 After a month in captivity, he managed to escape, all the while never giving up his dream of preserving the land.

 It wasn’t until 2005 that he began to build Reserva Rio Claro.
 Today, he has created an eco-sanctuary that continues to preserve the tropical rainforest by reinvesting profits into the conservation of adjacent land.

-Read Next – 10 Epic Weekend and Day Trips from Medellin
+Read Next – 10 Epic Day Trips from Medellin

 A visit to Rio Claro does not require participation in any of the activities.
 If you’d rather do your own thing, continue along the path as you admire the river and reach other destinations, including Playa de Marmol, Templo del Tiempo, and Playa Manantial which sits across from Caverna de los Guacharos.